in2code-de/lux/Documentation/Technical/Leads/Leads.md

 <img src="../../Images/documentation_leads_list_detail.png" width="800" />

-* If you are using company detection via Wiredminds (see [Companies](Companies.md)), you can change the related company manually.
+* If you are using company detection via Leadfeeder (see [Companies](Companies.md)), you can change the related company manually.
 * If you add a text into the textarea *Internal description*, this notice is saved automatically if the focus gets lost on the field (on blur).